999usif/nvimConfig/help.md

 Pressing a (for append) will switch to Insert mode and move the cursor after the current character.

 Pressing o will switch to Insert mode and insert a new line below the line the cursor is on.

+# visual block stuff
+x to delete
+multi-line comments: select lines, shift+i to go insert mode, type something on first line, hit ESC
+    - this will apply to each line selected in visual block

 # random